 - Acute laryngitis is commonly due to infection but there are rarer causes.
 The basic pathophysiology is inflammation of the mucosa lining the vocal folds and larynx.
 If infection is involved, white cells aggregate to remove infectious material from the area.
 Oedema of the laryngeal lining increases the amount of pressure required to produce sound, resulting in dysphonia or aphonia.
 Changes to the structure of the larynx may also result in a lower register of speech.

-- Chronic laryngitis can be due to a variety of different causes, including reflux, allergy, trauma and autoimmune disease.
+- Chronic laryngitis can be due to a variety of different causes, including gastro-oesophageal reflux disease (GORD), allergy, trauma and autoimmune disease.
 Depending on the cause, there may be laryngeal spasm, hyperaemia, oedema, inflammation and various changes to the morphology of the laryngeal mucosal cells.

 Infection is the most common cause of acute laryngitis, with viral infection accounting for the majority of cases:

 - Bacterial infection - may co-exist with viral infection:

 - Haemophilus influenzae type B.

 - Klebsiella pneumoniae.

 - Less commonly in the developed world, mycobacterial and syphilitic infection.

 - Immunosuppression and the use of steroid inhalers are risk factors.